Support This Site

 As a strict Horror movie, VIRUS still delivers, with some chilling, memorable scenes thanks to both Phil Tippet & crew as well as Director of Photography, David Eggby, who gave the movie the claustrophobic atmosphere such a film demands.
 The science of it, as well as the plot, was unbelievable to even the most gullible viewer.

 A word of help that seems overly obvious to the most CASUAL observer but

-must not be getting through the dimwit heads of the folks who make these
+must not be getting through the dimwit heads of the folks who make these movies, is this:

 On the strength of its horror, direction, and special effects, I give VIRUS a "barely earned" 3 Shriek Girls.

 *Thanks to audience members Ron Dyer and Helen Dyer for their input.

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and